Updated: Sep 19

 Keep in mind that edible chews should be given while supervised, as anything intended to be chewed on and swallowed can pose a choking hazard.

 Please remember that all natural chews (cooked, roasted, or raw) may contain bacteria that is harmful to humans.
-Be sure to wash your hands after handling any/all chews.
+Be sure to wash your hands after handling any/all chews and have a designated space (such as a crate, exercise pen, or mat) that can be easily cleaned for your dog to enjoy their chew.
 Also, teach children to never approach a dog who is chewing on something (adults should practice approaching with extra goodies such as bits of chicken or cheese to help prevent the development or resource guarding).